chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

 1. Increase the ``diffusivity`` to the transport equation (e.g. ``set diffusivity = 1e-2``), so that the higher density fluid spreads even more to the boundary location.

 .. tip::
   It is strongly advised to sharpen the interface more often (e.g. ``set frequency = 2`` or even ``1``) to limit interface blurriness due the added diffusivity.
-As peeling-wetting is handled after the transport equation is solved, but before interface sharpening, sharpening will not prevent the wetting from occuring.
+As peeling-wetting is handled after the transport equation is solved, but before interface sharpening, sharpening will not prevent the wetting from occurring.

 2. Remove the conservation condition on the lowest density fluid (e.g. ``set conservative fluid = fluid 1``).
 The mass conservation equation in the cells of interest is replaced by a zero-pressure condition, to allow the fluid to get out of the domain.